ssciwr/AMMICO/README.md

     1. Question answering
 1. Performing person and face recognition in images
     1. Face mask detection
-    1. Age, gender and race detection
+    1. Probabilistic detection of age, gender and race detection
     1. Emotion recognition
 1. Color analysis
     1. Analyse hue and percentage of color on image